 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Concentration of vitamin B12 <180 ng/L may cause megaloblastic anemia and/or peripheral neuropathies.
+A serum vitamin B12 level <180 ng/L may cause megaloblastic anemia and/or peripheral neuropathies.

 See Pernicious Anemia Testing Cascade in Special Instructions.